-We raised \$86.3 million in net proceeds after deducting underwriting discounts and commissions of \$6.7 million and other offering expenses of \$2.1 million payable by us.
+We raised approximately \$86.3 million in net proceeds after deducting underwriting discounts and commissions of \$6.7 million and other offering expenses of approximately \$2.1 million payable by us.
 No underwriting discounts and commissions or offering expenses were paid directly or indirectly to any of our directors of officers (or their associates) or persons owning ten percent or more of any class of our equity securities or to any other affiliates.

-As of September 30, 2022, \$10.9 million of the net proceeds from our IPO have been used for general working capital purposes, including the funding of our clinical development programs.
+As of March 31, 2022, we have not used the net proceeds from our initial public offering.
 We have invested the unused net proceeds from the offering in money market accounts and marketable debt securities.
 We expect to use the net proceeds from the offering described in our final prospectus filed pursuant to Rule 424(b)(4) under the Securities Act with the SEC on October 30, 2020, to fund our clinical development programs, including for GB0139, GB1211 and GB2064.